 Review and discuss the findings from the individualised assessment with the multidisciplinary team and develop a multidisciplinary plan of care to prevent future falls.

 Interventions

-The plan of care should be individualised, based on the outcomes of the comprehensive multifactorial falls risk assessment.
+An individualised plan of care, based on the outcomes of the comprehensive multifactorial falls risk assessment, is developed with the resident and/ or family/carers and care team.

 Exercise program